surt91/hk_tree/readme.md

 # Tree-based Hegselmann-Krause update

+The algorithm was introduced in the article [*When open mindedness hinders consensus*, Hendrik Schawe, Laura Hernández, Scientific Reports **10**, 8273 (2020) ](https://dx.doi.org/10.1038/s41598-020-64691-0).
+Please cite it, if this algorithm is helpful for you.

 ## The algorithm

 For a Hegselmann-Krause update of agent `i` one has to find all agents `j`